 - Go on a wine-tasting tour in The Peljesac Peninsula.

-- Fortress of Klis is generally used for the City of Meereen.
+- Fortress of Klis is the City of Meereen.

 - Diocletian’s Palace cellars were used as underground passages in Meereen, Daenerys’ throne room, and the dragons’ prison.

-- Papalićeva Street is used during the Slave Rebellion.
+- Papalićeva Street is the scene of the Slave Rebellion.